The story of Northwestern's four (or five) Willards

 This incarnation of Willard Hall persisted (a little more run-down as time went on) until the academic and social upheavals of the late 19060s.

-Faculty Chair Gary Saul Morson and Willard resident Drew Johnson enjoy a conversation together in the Common Room, accompanied by Frances Willard’s portrait.
+Faculty Chair Gary Saul Morson and former Willard resident Drew Johnson enjoy a conversation together in the Common Room, accompanied by Frances Willard’s portrait.

 4A.
 Willard Residential College (1971-2016)